AUSTRALIA'S ONLY PEAK BODY FOR

 What we do – AN OVERVIEW

-The BCCM works hard to identify and remove barriers to fair competition and innovation for Australian CMEs by improving awareness of the important contribution of these businesses to the economy and community.
+The BCCM works hard to identify and remove barriers to fair competition and innovation for Australian co-operative and mutual enterprises (CMEs) by improving awareness of the important contribution of these businesses to the economy and community.

 We work with governments, regulators and

 We work closely with the ACCC so that discussion about competitive markets includes the co-operative and mutual business model.

 We work with the AASB so changes to accounting standards don’t have a negative effect on member businesses.

 We work with universities, professional bodies, AICD and the Governance Institute of Australia to make sure that courses in law, accounting, commerce and governance include the co-operative and mutual business model.